TomLev816/learn-co-sandbox/README.md

 Please DO NOT touch this repository in GitHub, as it will affect your Sandbox experience, and potentially cause your work to be out of sync.

 To learn more about the Sandbox, please visit http://help.learn.co/ide-in-browser#sandbox.

+let divs = document.querySelectorAll('div')

+function bubble(e) {
+  // remember all of those fancy DOM node properties?
+  // we're making use of them to get the number
+  // in each div here!

+  // if `this` is a bit confusing, don't worry —
+  // for now, know that it refers to the div that
+  // is triggering the current event handler. console.log(this.firstChild.nodeValue.trim() + ' bubbled')
+}

+for (let i = 0; i < divs.length; i++) {
+  divs[i].addEventListener('click', bubble)
+}